Chouffy/restic_backup_powershell_script/README.md

 ### `_environment_initialize_CLI_call.ps1`

 Can be used when the user needs a `restic` environment to do other actions.
+Parameters are the same than `_main_script.ps1`.

 Example: `. ./environment_initialize_CLI_call.ps1 ./config/ config_template.ps1; restic stats`

 ### `_function_update_CLI_call.ps1`

 Can be used to start self-update of `restic` and `rclone`.
+Parameters are `/path/to/restic/executable` and `/path/to/rclone/executable`

 Example: `sudo pwsh ./function_update_CLI_call.ps1 "/opt/restic/restic" "/opt/rclone/rclone"`